 A systemic view of learner autonomy

 In his contribution to the volume, Dietmar Tatzl discusses how learner autonomy can be understood using a complex dynamics systems theoretical frame.
-He suggests that autonomy can be viewed as a phenomenon that is situated not just within individual learner, but also as an emergent property of the interaction between learners and their environment.
-This perspective foregrounds the dynamism of autonomy, individual variation, and the ways in which autonomy may be collectively shaped.
+He suggests that autonomy is not just a intrapersonal phenomenon within individual learners, but it also as an emergent property of the interaction between learners and their environment.
+This perspective foregrounds the dynamism of autonomy, individual variation, and the ways in which autonomy may emerge from collective action.

 Attachment theory: Insights into student postures in autonomous language learning

 Denyze Toffoli also looks into learner autonomy, this time drawing on attachment theory.
-Attachment theory is derived from developmental psychology, and it refers to the quality of children’s relationships with their primary caregivers.
+Attachment theory is a concept that comes from developmental psychology, and it refers to the quality of children’s relationships with their primary caregivers.
 Toffoli distinguishes between four attachment styles among adults (dismissing, fearful, preoccupied, and secure), which reflect different childhood experiences, and suggests that they have influence learning autonomy.
 She then reports on a diary study, using data from a language learners’ blog, to demonstrate the empirical validity of her model.

 Emotions and feelings in language advising discourse

-The next chapter, by Maria Giovanna Tassinari, focusses on language advising, i.e., interactions between a language learner and a mentor, which is often used as a supplement for self-access learning.
-By looking at the discourse of such interactions, Tassinari highlights how emotions were verbally manifested, and how affective aspects of the interaction were negotiated.
+The next chapter, by Maria Giovanna Tassinari, focuses on language advising, i.e., interactions between a language learner and a mentor, which often supplements self-access learning.
+By looking at the discourse of such interactions, Tassinari highlights how language learners verbally manifest emotions and how they negotiate affective aspects of the interaction.

 “It’s time, put on the smile, it’s time!”: The emotional labour of second language teaching within a Japanese university